 HOW TO GET TO ISLA DEL SOL FROM LA PAZ

 If you arrived at the capital of Bolivia, La Paz, you will find regular buses to Copacabana.
 Copacabana is the closest town to Isla del Sol.
-Go to the central bus terminal in La Paz and you will be bombarded by sales people.
+Go to the central bus terminal in La Paz and you will be bombarded by “salespeople”.
+If you consider using Uber in Bolivia learn more here.
 You will have no trouble finding a bus.
 The critical part is to find the fastest one.
 Some buses will stop everywhere and some will be express buses aka “gringo buses” that cost a bit more but take you quicker to Copacabana.
-The transportation in Bolivia is not bad and we found our journey to Isla del Sol really okay.
-We recommend you to not take any minibuses.
-They are usually not safe.
+The transportation in Bolivia is not bad and we found our journey to Isla del Sol to be really okay.
+We recommend you to not take any minibusses.
+They are usually not safe and uncomfortable.

 The journey to get to Copacabana from La Paz takes about 4 hours.
-For the first 2 hours you will be in the bus and then you will switch to a ferry to cross the Strait of Tiquina.
+For the first 2 hours, you will be on the bus and then you will switch to a ferry for a couple of minutes to cross the Strait of Tiquina.
 You need to pay 2 Bolivianos (BOB) for the ticket.
+The last kilometers you will continue in the same bus.

 DON’T TAKE A DAY TOUR TO ISLA DEL SOL